A One-Day Sightseeing Itinerary in Iwakuni City (Yamaguchi) and Kure City (Hiroshima)

 🕛 8:40 am

-As you exit the arrival lobby, you’ll find the bus terminal just outside.
+Right outside the arrival lobby, you’ll find the bus stop.

 Arrival Flight